anbened/SQLServer_AzureSQL_Toolkit/README.md

 ![Azure Data Studio](Images/ADS.JPG)

 (formerly known as SQL Operations Studio)
-  * First difference: it's the database, not the instance
+  * First difference: cross platform, for Windows/MacOS/Linux
   * Built on the modern foundation of Microsoft's VS Code (most of the extensibility APIs are available)
+  * Can be used to connect to on-prem and cloud-based data servers, including but not limited to:
+    * SQL Server 2008-2019
+    * Azure SQL
+    * SQL Server Big Data Clusters
   * Engineered with the data platform user in mind
-  * It's ans open source (GitHub project)
-  * Cross-platform tool (platform independent)
+  * Its code is open and hosted in a GitHub project
   * Primarily development tool
   * Like SSMS, but for developers, less about management, more about code authorship
   * For people who:
     *   use Mac / Linux as daily workstation,
-    *   don't need to tune queries,
     *   need to source-control queries,
     *   are connected to a SQL Server 2019 big data cluster,
     *   can execute most administrative tasks via the integrated terminal using sqlcmd or Powershell